maxxiimo/the-front-end-manifesto/foundation-styles.md

 #### Organizational Notes

 Why the "desktop" subfolder?
 To better organize desktop/tablet specific files.
-In the next chapter we will create another subfolder called "mobile".
+In the [next chapter][Chapter 3] we will create another subfolder called "mobile".
 Files outside of these two folders are common to both device types.

-Why the "=" underlines?
-It helps me find things and see the organization, especially when I browse CSS output from a browser in development mode.
+Why the "========" underlines?
+It helps locate styles and see the general organization of stylesheets, especially when browsing CSS output.

 ### Resets